Optimal Scheduling Policy for Minimizing Age of Information with a Relay: System Model

-According to \eqref{eq:def_aoi} and \eqref{eq:def_aoi_2}, as time goes on, the information becomes stale, which results in increasing AoI.
-Thus, proper sampling and updating is necessary to keep fresh information.
-We assume that communication delay is given as single time slot; thus, AoI is reduced after one time-slot from sampling and updating.
-Therefore, status sampled in each time slot cannot be delivered to the destination nodes in the same time slot of sampling.
-When sensor $k$ samples and transmits to the AP at time $t-1$, AoI at the relay becomes the minimum value, $1$ by definition \eqref{eq:def_aoi} unless the transmission error occurs.
-However, if outage happens, fresh status cannot be transferred to the relay; hence, AoI increases by $1$.
-In other words, if we denote $\mathcal{S}(t)$ as a set of sensors to sample at time $t$, evolution of AoI at the relay can be represented as, for $k \in \mathcal{S}(t)$,
+According to \eqref{eq:def_aoi} and \eqref{eq:def_aoi_2}, as time goes on, the information becomes stale and AoI grows.
+Thus, appropriately sampling and updating is necessary to keep information fresh.
+We assume that communication delay is given as a single time slot; thus, AoI decreases after one time-slot from sampling and updating.
+Therefore, the status sampled in each time slot cannot be delivered to the destination nodes in the same time slot of sampling.
+When sensor $k$ samples and transmits to the coordinating relay at time slot $t-1$, the AoI at the coordinating relay in time slot $t$ becomes the minimum value of $1$ by definition in \eqref{eq:def_aoi} unless a transmission error occurs.
+However, if an outage happens, fresh status cannot be transferred to the coordinating relay; hence, the AoI increases by $1$.
+In other words, if we define $\mathcal{S}(t)$ as a set of sensors to sample at time slot $t$, the evolution of the AoI at the coordinating relay can be represented as, for $k \in \mathcal{S}(t)$,